FatimaZahra2511/Asset-Classification-System-Internship/README.md

-#  Secure Information Asset Classification Platform
+#  Information Asset Classification Platform

 This platform was developed during a 2-month internship at **IT6 Consulting S.A.R.L.**, a Rabat-based IT governance and cybersecurity firm.